United Kingdom 2019-2020 Programme

 What to Expect on the Day

 This is a day for bright ambitious students who are interested in ideas.
 The best way to stretch clever youngsters is to give them a solid platform from which key questions and big ideas can be explored.
-This year the focus will be on philosophy and will include some basic principles for clear thinking as well as an introduction to philosophy of science with a former CERN physicist from Oxford University.
 Students will spend the day with like-minded youngsters all keen to reach the ceiling of their ability and share ideas.
 Experienced gifted educator, Julie Arliss and lecturers from Oxford University, Aberdeen University and London University will stretch and challenge your students.
 This is a unique, not to be missed, opportunity for your students.

 Join us on Snapchat – aconferences – for your daily philosophical thought of the day, plus access to free resources.

-Recently awarded a Farmington Fellowship, to study at Harris Manchester College, Oxford, Julie Arliss is a highly accomplished teacher and author.
-Julie Arliss is a well-known international educator of gifted students with a gift for making the complex simple, and the simple complex.
+Recently awarded a Farmington Fellowshipby Harris Manchester College, Oxford, Julie Arliss is a highly accomplished teacher and author.
+She is a well-known international educator of gifted students with a gift for making the complex simple, and the simple complex.
 She is committed to the provision of world-class extension activities for these students, to extend their reach well beyond the curriculum to new areas of knowledge.
-She is a former principal examiner for Cambridge International Examinations and founder of Academy Conferences.
+She is on the examining team for Cambridge International Examinations and founder of Academy Conferences.

-Dr Andrew Pinsent is a former particle physicist at CERN, being a named author on thirty-one papers of the DELPHI experiment.
+Dr Pinsent is an international speaker, in great demand across the globe.
+He is a polymath with doctorates in both physics and philosophy.
+There are few better placed to discuss matters of science and religion as a speaker and all over the world.
+Former particle physicist at CERN, being a named author on thirty-one papers of the DELPHI experiment.
 He is a member of the United Kingdom Institute of Physics.
-Dr Pinsent also has a second doctorate in Philosophy and is currently the Research Director of the Ian Ramsey Centre for Science and Religion, a Research Fellow of Harris-Manchester College and a member of the Faculty of Theology and Religion at Oxford University.
+Dr Pinsent also has a second doctorate in philosophy and is currently the Research Director of the Ian Ramsey Centre for Science and Religion, a Research Fellow of Harris-Manchester College and a member of the Faculty of Theology and Religion at Oxford University.